omar123487/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 		   Your script file should contain maximum 64 characters

 13-13-print_float - Write a script that prints a number with two decimal places, followed by a new line.
 The number will be stored in the environment variable NUM.

+14-100-decimal_to_hexadecimal - Write a script that converts a number from base 10 to base 16.
+Decimal to Hexadecimal.